She combines an eye for detail and meticulous preparation with clear, tactically prudent advice.

-Rachel defends and prosecutes in the full range of criminal work with a focus on financial crime, particularly in the context of large, multi-handed cases.
-In recent years, Rachel has built on that experience in the field of public law, focusing on public inquiry law and judicial review.
+Rachel defends and prosecutes in the full range of Crime work with a focus on business crime and fraud, particularly in the context of large, multi-handed cases.

 Rachel’s practice encompasses the full range of criminal work, both prosecuting and defending.
-In recent years she has developed particular experience of financial crime, having been instructed in a series of document-heavy, multi-handed cases and has extensive knowledge of the disclosure regime.
-Rachel also represents the Department for Business, Energy and Strategy (BEIS) in insolvency offences.
+She has developed particular experience in financial crime, having been instructed in a series of document-heavy, multi-handed cases.
+Rachel also represents the Department for Business, Energy and Industrial Strategy (BEIS) in insolvency cases.

-Rachel has experience in a wide spectrum of fraud cases, particularly large, multi-handed cases.
-She has considerable experience as disclosure Counsel in applying the disclosure regime to large and complex cases.
+She has considerable experience as disclosure counsel, applying the disclosure regime to large and complex cases.